High-throughput nanofluidic device for one-dimensional confined detection of single fluorophores: Introduction

-The nanochannels were used to detect a flow of photoluminescent nanomaterials, such as small DNA molecules labelled with single organic fluorophores, carbon nanodots (CND) \cite{Ghosh2014}, and pure organic fluorophores.
-Using two-focus fluorescence correlation spectroscopy (2fFCS) \cite{Eigen1999, Joerg2007, Joerg2008, Joerg2010}, we recorded the transits of single molecules or nanodots through the nanochannels, and quantitatively analysed their flow velocities.
-Here, the detection regions were two diffraction limited focal spots with a lateral displacement of 400 nm.
-To ensure 1D tranport between the two foci, the diameter of the nanochannels should be smaller than the focal diameters.
-The nanochannels presented here have diameters ranging from 30 nm to 100 nm, which are smaller than the focal diameter.
+Here, we present a simple nanofabrication technique to create all-silica nanochannels using electron beam lithography (EBL) and shadow-angle electron-beam-deposition (SAEBD), which are suitable for multiplexed dynamic single-molecule detection.
+The diffraction limited all-silica nanochannels were used to quantify 1D flow and diffusion of single molecules, such as small DNA molecules labelled with single organic fluorophores, carbon nanodots (CND) \cite{Ghosh2014}, and organic fluorophores by detecting their fluorescence.
+Using two-focus fluorescence correlation spectroscopy (2fFCS) \cite{Eigen1999, Joerg2007, Joerg2008, Joerg2010}, we analysed transitions of single molecules through the nanochannels and quantitatively analysed their flow velocities.
+The nanofluidic detection of single molecules presented here have been preformed inside a cross-sectional diameters ranging from 30\,nm to 100\,nm.
+As far our knowledge goes, dynamic 1D manipulation and 2fFCS investigation of single molecule (of sub-3 nm sizes) inside uniform dielectric nanofluidic confinement has not been demonstrated earlier.